nop33/si/src/content/blog/our-updated-strategy-and-theory-of-change/index.md

 **1. History is speeding up**

 Globalization and accelerating technological change are fundamentally reshaping how we live, work, and interact with each other.
 However, as our world is becoming more complex, our governance systems – from local governments to multilateral institutions –  struggle to keep up with the pace and scale of change.
 Many are not designed to deal with the new realities we face.

 **→ Implication:** Governance structures need to evolve; to become more agile and responsive to match the rapid pace and complexity of the societal and technological change we are witnessing today.

 **2. Institutions are permeated by short-term incentives**

 Governance systems continue to be permeated by short-term incentives, resulting in a neglect of long-term issues, and a neglect of future generations' interests.

-**→ Implication:** Long-term governance can serve as a valuable frame for countering short-term incentives by by encouraging actors to account for the long-term impacts of policy decisions, the interests of future generations, and the need to skillfully balance technological risks and benefits.
+**→ Implication:** Long-term governance can serve as a valuable frame for countering short-term incentives by encouraging actors to account for the long-term impacts of policy decisions, the interests of future generations, and the need to skillfully balance technological risks and benefits.

 **3. Multilateral coordination is crucial, yet lacking**

 As our world becomes more interconnected, actions frequently have consequences across national borders.
 As new risks with progressively more catastrophic potential arise, international coordination is increasingly necessary to manage them.
 Our current multilateral system is not fit to govern some of the most severe risks we face today.

 **→ Implication:** Despite its shortcomings, the multilateral system remains key for global coordination.
 It can host critical dialogues, lead global consensus-building, and direct local and regional decision-making.
 Greater effort should go towards strengthening the multilateral system to address the global challenges we face.